-The left part of the welcome screen lists common template categories and also lists the most recently opened files.
-There are templates for a wide variety of uses such as creating flash animations for banners on websites or for use on mobile phones.
-If this is the first time you have used Flash the recent files list will be empty.
+The left part of the welcome screen lists the most recently opened files.
+If this is the first time you have used Flash this part will be empty.
 You can quickly open a file by clicking its name in this list.
 You can also open recent files from the File menu.